thevip01/cryptoVision/README.md

+# CryptoVision
-# CryptoVision is a React application that uses the coinranking and newsdata APIs to provide users with a comprehensive overview of the cryptocurrency market.
+ ## CryptoVisionis a React application that uses the coinranking and newsdata APIs to provide users with a comprehensive overview of the cryptocurrency market.
 The application includes the following features:

   ### News: A real-time feed of cryptocurrency news from a variety of sources.
   ### Market data: A detailed overview of the cryptocurrency market, including prices, volumes, and market caps.